 Team Drives Membership

-When a Team Drive is requested, the individual requesting the Team Drive(s) will be given Full access (see more about permission levels in Team Drive in the chart below.)
+When a Team Drive is requested, the individual requesting the Team Drive(s) will be given the Manager role (see more about permission levels in Team Drive in the chart below.)
 That individual will then have the ability to add other individuals or MCommunity groups as members to the Team Drive.

 When individuals join or leave an MCommunity group, access to the appropriate Team Drives will also be given or taken away, making MCommunity an effective way to manage Team Drives membership.

-By default, Full access is given when an individual or MCommunity group is added to a Team Drive.
-We recommend only giving a few people Full access as that is the highest possible access allowed in Team Drives.
-See the table below for descriptions of memberships and permissions.
+By default, the Content Manager role is given when an individual or MCommunity group is added to a Team Drive.
+We recommend only giving a few people the Manager role as that is the highest possible access allowed in Team Drives.

 |Ability to rename Team Drive||X|